CrisIntriago/Balpisa-BackEnd/README.md

 # Inventory Management System for Materials Construction Company

-This repository is private and contains the source code for an Inventory Management System specifically designed for a materials construction company that deals in the sales of marble, granite, onyx, and other similar materials.
+**This repository is private and contains the source code for an Inventory Management System specifically designed for a materials construction company that deals in the sales of marble, granite, onyx, and other similar materials.
 The system encompasses complex business logic to handle various aspects of inventory management efficiently.
+This README is available only for the interview process.**

 ## Overview

-The Inventory Management System aims to streamline and automate the process of managing inventory for construction materials.
-It provides functionalities to track stock levels, manage orders, and generate reports, ensuring that the company can operate smoothly and meet customer demands without overstocking or running out of critical materials.
+The Inventory Management System is designed to keep track of the available square meters (m²) of slabs with complex logic due to their varying shapes and sizes, custom requirements, and processes.
+It manages the entrance and exit of materials and keeps a detailed record of transactions for auditing purposes.
+By providing real-time data on available m² of slabs, the system helps in closing deals faster and increasing sales efficiency.
+The system aims to streamline and automate inventory management for construction materials, ensuring efficient operation and customer satisfaction.

 ## Features

-- **Inventory Tracking:** Maintain real-time data on stock levels for all materials.
+- **Inventory Tracking:** Maintain real-time data on available square meters (m²) of slabs with different shapes and sizes.
-- **Order Management:** Handle customer orders, including order placement, processing, and fulfillment.
+- **Order Management:** Handle customer orders, including placement, processing, and fulfillment of custom requirements.
-- **Supplier Management:** Manage information and transactions with suppliers.
+- **Material Flow Management:** Track the entrance and exit of materials to maintain accurate inventory records.
+- **Transaction Auditing:** Keep detailed records of all transactions for auditing and compliance purposes.
-- **Reporting:** Generate various reports to provide insights into inventory status, sales trends, and supplier performance.
+- **Reporting:** Generate various reports to provide insights into inventory status, sales trends, and performance.
-- **User Roles and Permissions:** Different user roles with specific permissions to ensure security and efficient workflow.
+- **User Roles and Permissions:** Implement different user roles with specific permissions to ensure security and efficient workflow.

 ## Technology Stack

 - **Backend:** Node.js, Express.js
 - **ORM:** Sequelize
 - **Database:** MySQL

 ## ERD Diagram